This recipe for homemade vegetable beef soup is hearty with tender chunks of beef and all of our favorite veggies!

 - Add cooked beef back to the pan, reduce heat to medium and add onion and garlic.
 Cook 2 minutes more.

 - Add broth, tomatoes with juices, and Italian seasoning, scraping up any brown bits from the bottom of the pan.
-Bring to a boil, reduce heat, and simmer 45-65 minutes or until beef is fork-tender.
+Bring to a boil, reduce heat, and simmer covered for 45-65 minutes or until beef is fork-tender.

 - Add potatoes, carrots, and celery and simmer 15 minutes more.
 Add beans and corn, simmer 10 minutes more.
 (If you prefer softer beans, they can be added earlier).